 \section{Introduction}

-The source spectrum and propagation mechanism of cosmic rays (CR) remain largely unknown.
-With the only exception of Voyager spacecrafts which may have traveled to the outside of the heliosphere \cite{Stone:2013}, all the other data of CRs are measured in the neighborhood of the Earth.
-The source and propagation parameters of CRs can be degenerated with each other based on observational data, hardly rendering a direct measure of such parameters.
-The traditional procedure is to build a propagation model of CRs, and parameterize the source spectra and propagation processes, and then fit to the data (e.g., \cite{Maurin:2001sj,Trotta:2010mx,Yuan:2017ozr}).
-However, the standard procedures cost a lot of computation time, especially when the numerical simulation of CR propagation such as \texttt{GALPROP}\footnote{\url{http://galprop.stanford.edu/}} \cite{Strong:1998pw} or \texttt{DRAGON}\footnote{\url{http://www.dragonproject.org/Home.html}}~\cite{Evoli:2008dv} is employed.
-Furthermore, in relevant studies with the similar issue such as the search for dark matter annihilation or decay signals, the completed uncertainty computation of the background models is often ignored but only some benchmark settings are investigated, due to the difficulties in obtaining the full uncertainty bands (see \cite{Cui:2016ppb,Cuoco:2016eej} for a few attempts to include those uncertainties).
-To speed up such massively repeated computations is a great challenge for studies of CR physics and related particle physics problems.
+The source spectrum and propagation mechanism of cosmic rays (CRs) remain largely unknown.
+With the exception of the Voyager spacecraft, which may have travelled to the outside of the heliosphere \cite{Stone:2013}, all other CR data are measured within Earth's neighbourhood.
+Based on observational data, the source and propagation parameters of CRs can degenerate each other, which barely renders a direct measure of such parameters.
+The traditional parameter estimation procedure involves first building a propagation model of CRs, parameterizing the source spectra and propagation processes, and then fitting the data (e.g., \cite{Maurin:2001sj,Trotta:2010mx,Yuan:2017ozr}).
+However, traditional procedures are time-consuming from a computational perspective, especially when numerical simulations of CR propagation using simulators such as \texttt{GALPROP}\footnote{\url{http://galprop.stanford.edu/}} \cite{Strong:1998pw} or \texttt{DRAGON}\footnote{\url{http://www.dragonproject.org/Home.html}}~\cite{Evoli:2008dv} is employed.
+Furthermore, in relevant studies with similar issues, such as the search for dark matter annihilation or decay signals, the uncertainty computation of the background models that are often ignored, and only some benchmark settings are investigated due to the difficulties in obtaining full uncertainty bands (see \cite{Cui:2016ppb,Cuoco:2016eej}, who attempted studies to include the uncertainties described above).
+Increasing the speed of a large number of repetitive computations is a great challenge for CR physics studies and related particle physics problems.